OpenF2/F2/docs/src/container-development.md

 ### Container Config

-The process of [configuring a F2 container](#container-config) to be secure is identical to that of an unsecure container.
+The process of [configuring an F2 container](#container-config) to be secure is identical to that of an unsecure container.
 As such, every container must be setup using `ContainerConfig` and the [methods available](../docs/sdk/classes/F2.ContainerConfig.html).

 In the secure container's `$(document).ready()`, add the `F2.init()`: